 In the land of noise, nominated reviewers give more consistent, though heavily biased, reviews.
 This promotes another rich-get-richer effect: winning more awards allows you to publish more manuscripts, attend more conferences, and meet more people who later become your nominated reviewers.

 Share applications and copy structures

 My colleague got the Michael Smith Foreign Supplement, a $6,000 award to visit and collaborate with any lab in the world.
 It sounded like a fun experience, so I asked to see his application.
 I followed his structure, tone, and formatting when writing my own proposal.
 I submitted mine and got the award.
-Our other colleague heard about both of our experiences and also thought it sounded fun, so he wanted to apply.
+Our other colleague heard about both of our successes and also thought it sounded fun, so he wanted to apply.
 He read both of our applications, followed the same process, and also got the award.
 Then another colleague wanted it and we forwarded the applications again.
 Labs become strong by leveraging the successes of colleagues.